 Do I have to buy a curriculum to homeschool?

-The real truth is that you do not need to buy a specialized curriculum to homeschool.
-The only thing that you need to do is check your state law requirements and make sure you are meeting those.
+The real truth is that you do not need to buy a specialized curriculum to homeschool or even a complete curriculum (like a boxed curriculum that covers every subject).
+The only thing that you need to do is check your state law requirements and regulations and make sure you are meeting those.
 Homeschool conferences and popular homeschoolers will sometimes push homeschooling curriculum (that they are often selling), but — with a little planning and understanding of how your child learns — you can create a successful homeschool experience without a home school curriculum!

 (That’s what we do, by the way!)